Distilled water: Applications

-In general, non-purified water could cause or interfere with chemical reactions as well as leave mineral deposits after boiling away.
-One method of removing impurities from water and other fluids is distillation.
+Industrial applications

+Distilled water can be used in steam irons for pressing clothes to minimize the build-up of limescale in hard water areas shortening the lifespan of steam irons.

+Some steam irons have built-in filters to remove minerals from the water, which makes it possible to use standard tap water.

-For example, ions commonly found in tap water would drastically reduce lifespans of lead–acid batteries used in cars and trucks.
+Ions commonly found in tap water tend to drastically reduce lifespans of lead–acid batteries used in cars and trucks.

 These ions are not acceptable in automotive cooling systems because they corrode internal engine components and deplete typical antifreeze anti-corrosion additives.

-Any non-volatile or mineral components in water are left behind when the water evaporates or boils away.
-Water escaping as steam, for example from a boiler of heating system or steam engine, leaves behind any dissolved materials leading to mineral deposits known as boiler scale.

 A boiling water distiller.
 Boiling tank on top and holding tank on the bottom.